TYPO3-Documentation/TYPO3CMS-Reference-TSconfig/Documentation/PageTsconfig/TceForm.rst

 type, see the :ref:`TCA type section <t3tca:types>` for details on types.

-While all that property path munging looks messy at first, it should become more clear if reading through the single properties below and looking at the examples.
+While all that property path munging looks messy at first, it should become more clear when reading through the single properties below and looking at the examples.

 .. youtube:: B3IQq7pIJ_o